BrnoMarsRover/manipulator-servo-driver/readme.md

 #### Driver supports 3 different modes:
 - 0 - Standby (joint states are published, command are ignored)
 - 1 - Position (joint states are published, position commands are used)
-- 2 - Speed (joint states are published, velocity commands are used - currently very dangerous with the hardware)
+- 2 - Speed (joint states are published, velocity commands are used - currently very dangerous with the hardware.
+In the future, it would be a good idea to test velocity mode with a separate motor)

 #### Driver also allows user to reset the servo axis to 0 by calling:
 ```